Some links below are affiliate links. At no additional cost to you, we may earn a commission if you use a link to make a purchase.

 Quick Tip On Gambling In Las Vegas

-Unfortunately, we can’t provide any tips on winning in Las Vegas.
-That definitely was not our strong suit.
+Though we’d love to provide tips on winning in Las Vegas, that definitely was not our strong suit.
 However, we did learn about Player Club Cards, aka casino loyalty programs, which may get you “free” stuff.

 - Sign up at the Player’s Desk on the casino floor (usually free).